Panama Visa and Passport Requirements

 Bringing dogs and cats into Panama requires a Certificate of Good Health and a rabies vaccination, and a Quarantine for Domestic Animals form should be sent three days ahead of arrival to the Panama Minister of Health.
 Then your dog or cat needs to be checked by a Panamanian vet at the airport – your best choice is to pay to have one meet your flight and get it done then and there.
 Please note that at certain times of year, restriction periods do apply for animals transported in a cargo hold.
-Contact your nearest embassy for further information.
+Contact the nearest embassy for further information.

-Birds and reptiles require an import permit, and birds require vaccinations for chlamydia, salmonella, TB, avian flu and newcastle disease.
-These vaccinations must be shown on your bird’s Certificate of Good Health, and that and your import permit must be certified in the consulate in Panama before arrival.
+Birds and reptiles require an import permit, and birds require vaccinations for chlamydia, salmonella, TB, avian flu and Newcastle disease.
+These vaccinations must be shown on your bird's Certificate of Good Health, and that and your import permit must be certified in the consulate in Panama before arrival.